fnproject/fdk-python/README.md

 --------------------------

 Starting v0.0.33 FDK-Python provides a testing framework that allows performing unit tests of your function's code.
-The framework is an extension to [testtools](https://testtools.readthedocs.io/en/latest/) testing framework, coding style remain the same, so, write your tests as you've got used to.
+The unit test framework is the [pytest](https://pytest.org/).
+Coding style remain the same, so, write your tests as you've got used to.
 Here's the example of the test suite:
 ```python
 import fdk